pavel-odintsov/fastnetmon/docs/LUA_SUPPORT.md

 ### We have LUA support for processing NetFlow flows

-It supported only for NetFlow v5 at this moment.
+It supported only for NetFlow v5 and sFLOW at this moment.

 It's not compiled by default and you need build it explicitly.